csartisan/docs/docs/getting-started/md/index.md

 Editing Markdown can be done with any plain-old text editor, but an editor that is made specifically for Markdown will do you much better in the long-run.
 There are many options out there, so it can be overwhelming.
 Because of this, we have picked out the best editor for you to use for contributing, Dillinger!

 ## Dillinger
 [Dillinger](https://dillinger.io) is a web-based, cloud-enabled platform for editing, previewing, and exporting Markdown.
 It can export into Dropbox, Google Drive, and even GitHub.
+Its ease of editing and previewing makes it the perfect tool for any beginner or expert.

 The rest of this guide is made to guide you through using Dillinger.

 |Pros |Cons |
 |-----|-----|
-Easy to import/export         |  "Flavor" doesn't match csartisan.org's (see [Flavor](index#flavor))
+Very easy to import/export    |  "Flavor" doesn't match csartisan.org's (see [Flavor](index#flavor))
-Cloud-based                   |
+Web-based                   |
 No prior experience required  |

 {: .next }